Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Broader Impact

 \subsection{Impact on Real-world Applications}

-We focus on real-world time series forecasting, which is challenging for deep models because of ubiquitous non-stationarity in real-world series.
-Our method goes beyond previous studies that only eliminate data non-stationarity.
-We further utilize the strong predictive capability of deep models to capture essential temporal dependencies and achieves consistent state-of-the-art performance in five real-world applications: energy, traffic, economics, weather, and disease.
-Our proposed framework makes it more promising for Transformers to tackle real-world forecasting applications, which can help our society make better decisions and prevent risks in advance for various fields.
+We focus on real-world time series forecasting, which is challenging for Transformers because of data non-stationarity.
+Our method goes beyond previous studies that only stationarize the time series.
+We fully utilize the predictive capability of attention mechanism that captures essential temporal dependencies associated with inherent non-stationarity.
+Our proposed method achieves state-of-the-art performance in five real-world applications, which makes it more promising for Transformers to tackle real-world forecasting applications, and helps our society make better decisions and prevent risks in advance for various fields.
 And our paper mainly focuses on scientific research and has no obvious negative social impact.